frombeirutwithlove/ProtestTips/WhatToDo.md

 ## Digital Tips

+_The police have very sophisticated surveillance equipment.
+Assume you are always being watched and tracked.
+Here are some general digital safety tips to minimize risk as much as possible._

+- Use end-to-end encrypted apps like Signal or Whatsapp for messages and calls.
+Turn on disappearing messages if your messaging app supports it.
+Avoid regular SMS/calls as it's possible for police to intercept it.
+- If you use biometrics unlock (thumbprint or facial recognition), immediately power off your phone if you're arrested.
+In some jurisdictions, officers can compel you to provide your fingerprint but not your passcode.
+- Better yet, turn off fingerprint or face ID before going to a protest.
 - Draft a message to a trusted friend (not at protest) or legal hotline.
 Be ready to hit send if you are arrested/there is an emergency.
 Samsung devices have an SOS mode that does this.
 - Be sure your phone is charged.
 Bring a portable battery.
-- If you use biometrics unlock (thumbprint or facial recognition), immediately power off your phone if you're arrested.
-In some jurisdictions, officers can compel you to provide your fingerprint but not your passcode.
-Better yet, turn off fingerprint or face ID before going to a protest.
 - Practice turning off your phone, that is when its the most secure.
 Also practice initiating the panic/emergency/lock-down mode for iPhone and Android .
 These modes will  temporarily disable biometrics (face/finger unlock) from working.
+- Take photos and videos without unlocking your device
+- If the police ask to see your phone, tell them that you do not consent to a search of your device.
+They might still be able to seize your phone and search it later, with a warrant, but at least it will be clear that you did not give them permission to do so.

 ### Minimize location tracking on your phone
+_Police have all kinds of technology to track you and your phone.
+If at all possible, keep your phone at home and don't bring it to the protests.
+If you can't, here are some tips to minimize location tracking._

+- If you have a faraday bag, bring it and keep your phone in.
+If you want to make your own, here is [a guide](https://www.instructables.com/id/EASIEST-FARADAY-PHONE-POUCH/).
-- Keep as little sensitive personal information as possible
+- Keep as little sensitive personal information as possible on your phone.
 - Turn off location history:
   * iPhone: Settings > Privacy > Location Services > System Services > Significant Locations
   * Android: Settings > Google > Google Account > Data & personalization > Location History > Manage setting > Your account & all your devices > Use Location History Off